grobertson/openai-terminal-client/readme.md

 Prompts from Genie have been deprecated.
 Previous Genie prompts have been converted to the Persona system.

+I would like to thank @jameswylde, the author of Genie, for a good place from which to jump off.

+If you find Persona's flexibility is overwhelming, you might check out Genie for a more straight-forward client.

 ## Table of Contents

 - [Persona](#persona)